LewisIsWorking/PathWarsWiki/Writerside/topics/Discord-advertisement.md

 # Discord-Doomsday-Funtime

 - Title: Doomsday Funtime.
-- There's a lot of information here, but you don't need to read all or any of it, DM me, and I'll walk you through everything.
+- There is a lot of information here, but you do not need to read all or any of it, DM me, and I will walk you through everything.
 - I like putting everything down in writing to help people get started who would benefit from having it all down in writing.
 - Campaign name: Doomsday Funtime.
 - System: PF2e.